Homechurch leadership.change.star wars: myth, fandom, and the reality of leading people who love...

 “when people love something deeply, they don’t just want content – they want continuity of meaning.”

 That’s why Star Wars fandom is so intense.
 Because it’s not just about movies.
 It’s about identity, childhood wonder, and a sense of belonging.
-So when new Star Wars content changes the rules of the Star Wars universe, it’s not just an artistic or narrative choice, it’s actually undermining what the fandom was certain was true and in doing so, attacking the fandom’s identity.
+So when new Star Wars content changes the rules of the Star Wars universe, it’s not just an artistic or narrative choice, it’s actually undermining what the fandom was certain was true and in doing so, attacks the fandom’s identity.

 And that’s why leadership decisions feel personal to people.